corka149/rental/README.md

 ADMIN_PASSWORD: The password for the admin user.
 Default is "password".
 DB_URL: The URL for the database.
 Default is "postgres://myadmin:mypassword@localhost:5432/rental_db".
 PORT: The port for the application.
 Default is "8081".
+SECRET: The secret for the application.
+Default is "secret".